 When I found the paper stack “Celebrate Christmas” by Echo Park Paper Co., I knew it would be perfect for this type of Advent Calendar.
 The stack even came with a sheet of paper divided into 2″ squares with numbers 1-24 on it.
 These mini boxes worked perfectly and fit into a wooden sign I had purchased on sale from Joann Fabrics months ago!
 So needless to say, this calendar just fell into place and I’m so happy it did because I love it!

 Creating the winter wonderland on top of the calendar out of paper was my favorite part.
 The paper stack came with such sweet Christmas stickers I wanted to use them somewhere on the calendar.

 Below you can see how my Advent Calendar started out – as a sign for carrots!
-I often buy these kind of signs when I find them on super sale at Joann Fabrics – always with the intention of making them into something completely different.
+I like to buy signs when I find them on super sale at Joann Fabrics – always with the intention of making them into something completely different.

 - Tiny boxes!
 I used these small 2″ Mini Ring Boxes I found on Amazon.
 I bought the 50 pack which made two calendars

-- ” rel=”noopener noreferrer”>Scor-tape or another strong adhesive
+- ” rel=”nofollow noopener noreferrer”>Scor-tape or another double-sided tape adhesive

 - Ribbon or Washi Tape